JonThomas/Azure-SC-900-Study-Guide/4-Microsoft Compliance Solutions/21-Describe-data-classification-capabilities.md

 Automatic data classification and labelling

+Classifiers are used among other things to [detect insder risks](31-Describe-Insider-risk-management-solution.md) and [ensure communication compliance](32-Describe-communication-compliance.md)

 ## Sensitive information types
 * Admins can use Microsoft 365 compliance center to set up regular expressions to recognise sensitive information:
     * Credit card numbers